Peugeot 401

-The Peugeot 401 was a mid-size model from Peugeot produced in 1934 and 1935.
+The Peugeot 401 is a mid-size model from Peugeot produced in 1934 and 1935.
 It was introduced at the October 1934 Paris Motor Show and was again on display at the 29th Paris Show of 1935.

 It featured in a full page newspaper advertisement placed by Peugeot in "L'Argus" on 10 October 1935, and disappeared from the manufacturer's price list only three months later, at the start of 1936, reflecting the need to dispose of an inventory backlog.
 Production of the 401 had already come to an end in August 1935, less than a year after the model's introduction.

 The limited production Peugeot 401 Eclipse, introduced in 1934, was the first series produced car to be built (by Carrosserie Pourtout) as a coupé-convertible, with a retractable hardtop that could be moved and stowed under a reverse-hinged rear luggage lid.